ZipNN: Lossless Compression for AI Models

 \subsubsection{Model Hubs}

 Large model repositories or hubs like Hugging~Face \cite{Wolf2019HuggingFacesTS}, Model Zoo \cite{modelZoo}, PyTorch \cite{Pytorch_2019}, Tensorflow \cite{tensorflowHub}, Adapter \cite{adapterhub}, IBM watsonx.data~\cite{watsonxdata} and Qualcomm\textsuperscript{®} AI \cite{QualcommAIHUB} hold a large number of models and serve numerous download requests of popular models.
 Hugging~Face, the largest of these hubs, revealed in a statement in August 2024, that it holds 1.3M models, with a cumulative storage space of 12PB.
 They also serve 1 billion daily requests amounting to a network bandwidth of around 6 PetaBytes per day!
-Table~\ref{table:HF} shows some of the top-rankedmodels\footnote{Rank as of October 2024.} and their compression ratio (using the methods described in Section~\ref{sec:lossless}).
+Table~\ref{table:HF} shows some of the top-ranked models\footnote{Rank as of October 2024.} and their compression ratio (using the methods described in Section~\ref{sec:lossless}).
 As seen, the potential traffic savings from compression is substantial.

-In this use case, there are three ways in which compression can be beneficial, the first and the most important is to reduce the amount of data transferred, the second is to reduce the amount of data stored and the third is to reduce the time to download and upload those models.
+In this use case, there are three ways in which compression can be beneficial, the first is to reduce the amount of data transferred, the second is to reduce the time to download and upload models and the third is to reduce the amount of data stored.
+In a cloud based hub like Hugging~Face, which runs over the internet, the network benefits are crucial (in particular the first one) (see Section~\ref{sec:e2e}).
+On the other hand, in use-cases of serving models with high performance, pricey storage, typically the storage savings becomes more important (e.g. see Section~\ref{sec:inference}).